No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Sometimes it’s hard to get a whole gaming group together.
 People move away, have conflicting schedules, get swallowed by the warp storm.
 Things happen, so it’s good that there are a lot of options for 2 players out there.

 We travel a lot, and although not every game on this list is travel-friendly, card games, in general, are usually easy to take with you.
-We’ve come a long way from Uno and War.
-Speaking of traveling… while on the road, we’ve been seeing Exploding Kittens at board game cafes all over the place.
+We’ve come a long way from UNO, Speed, and War.
+Speaking of traveling… while on the road, we’ve been seeing Exploding Kittens at game cafes all over the place.

 This list is by no means exhaustive.
-We picked out some of our favorites that we’ve personally played together as a couple, and there are plenty of awesome games we haven’t played (yet).
+We picked out some of the best 2-player card games that we’ve personally played together as a couple, and there are plenty of awesome games we haven’t played (yet).

-What are your favorite 2 player games?
+We hope you enjoyed our list of best 2-player card games!
+What are your favorite 2-player card games?
 Drop a comment below.
 We’d love to hear your thoughts.